jsievers/tycho-demo/exercises/Exercise_02_Add_Test_Fragment/tychodemo.parent/README.txt

    Note the packaging type "eclipse-test-plugin" which indicates this bundle or fragment contains tests.

-   - Add the module to the aggregator pom.xml:
+   - Add the module to the parent pom.xml:

-   		<module>tychodemo.bundle.tests</module>
+   		<module>../tychodemo.bundle.tests</module>
-   - Right-click aggregator > Run As > Maven Install
+   - Right-click tychodemo.parent > Run As > Maven Install
      Expected result: build should fail because of the same test failure we just saw in eclipse

 -------------------------------------------------------